 This parameter indicates that you will need to calculate the velocity for each combination of developers on a project-by-project basis if teams switch between different projects.
 As a result, an accurate estimate for one team may not be valid for another team, and the addition or removal of a single member of a team is enough to render previous incorrect estimates.

-Customers may request an Agile story points mapping into hours conversion from an estimating team that uses story points.
+Customers may request a story points Fibonacci to hours conversion from an estimating team that uses story points.
 Still, some people won’t understand what “story points” are.

 The time and energy invested in completing tasks is a significant factor in complexity-based estimation.
 Yet, the time invested does not necessarily reflect the amount of work.
 Hours deal with doubt in a more nebulous way than plot points.
 Therefore, it’s impossible to give a precise answer to a client who asks how many hours a story point equates.

-Developers can use the Fibonacci sequence to allocate story points in a way that will, to some extent, accommodate for uncertainty in development times; however, this method only allows for a direct conversion.
+Developers can use the Fibonacci sequence to allocate story points in a way that will somewhat accommodate for uncertainty in development times; however, the story points Fibonacci to hours only allow for a direct Fibonacci story points to hours conversion.

 Let’s say it takes two hours to finish a base story with one story point.